 From slicing and dicing to carving and boning, every cook needs a decent knife.
 In fact, a reliable blade that retains a sharp edge and feels ergonomically sound is one of the most important kitchen tools you’ll ever invest in.

-Always choose a knife that has some heft to it and don’t forget to check that the blade does not bend easily.
+Always choose a knife that has some heft to it, and don’t forget to check that the blade does not bend easily.
 Most importantly, opt for quality over quantity (forget those too-good-to-be-true knife set deals that come with an ab cruncher).
-Purchase fewer knives, but invest in the best quality you can afford as it’ll pay itself off in the long run.
+What you ideally want in your kitchen is a carefully curated set of knives that cover the vast majority of tasks when it comes to cooking.
+There may be an initially high financial outlay, but if you invest in good quality knives, they’ll reward you in the long run.

-For culinary dunces or guys preparing to fill their kitchen, check out these super fine knife brands from around the world.
+So, whether you’re a culinary dunce or practically a professional chef, check out these super fine knife brands from around the world.

-Most guys shun the kitchen, but with a Shun knife (pronounced “shoon”, as in “moon”), the chore of preparing meals becomes pretty enjoyable.
+Most guys shun the kitchen, but with a Shun knife (pronounced “shoon”), the chore of preparing meals becomes pretty enjoyable.
 In Japanese, “Shun” refers to the exact time of year when a certain food is at the peak of perfection.